Cost Overrun Management: Best Practices for Agency Success

 • Cost overruns stem mainly from oversimplified planning, unrealistic schedules, shifting requirements, and poor communication.

-Defining the Cost Overrun
+Defining Cost Overrun

 A cost overrun is an increase in your project budget, usually due to unexpected costs such as technical issues and changes in scope, or inaccurate estimations in the project plan.
 Overruns can have a significant impact on your project accounting by causing delays, reduced quality, and ultimately decreased profitability.